If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 The focal point of treatment takes place in a group therapy setting led by a therapist.

 This intensive counseling is designed to help provide effective coping skills and address whatever challenges people are facing in their life.
-Whether someone is dealing with severe depression, anxiety, or struggling with addiction, it’s imperative that they can identify triggers to their symptoms.
+Whether someone is dealing with severe depression, anxiety, or past trauma, it’s imperative that they can identify triggers to their symptoms.
 Then they can develop healthy habits and address the root issues.

 At first, being in a group may not sound ideal to some people, especially those with social anxiety.
-But keep in mind that the group will be led by a trained therapist.
-They will be there to lead the group and to support you every step of the way.
+But keep in mind that the group will be led by a trained therapist in a structured, small-group setting.
+The therapist will be there to lead the group and to support you every step of the way.

 The group also provides a platform for those in the program to be heard.
 And they can receive support from both the therapist and others.
 Research shows multiple benefits to therapeutic treatment in a group setting.